-At this stylish, literary-themed hotel—named after San Francisco Renaissance poet, translator, and essayist Kenneth Rexroth and frequented by artists and writers—paintings and shelves of antiquarian books line the a homey lobby lounge and small, somewhat dark rooms with restored period furnishings and striped carpeting evoke the spirit of salon society.
-The hotel also provides nostalgic touches like a study decorated with a collection of vintage typewriters (and two
+At this stylish, literary-themed hotel--named after San Francisco Renaissance poet, translator, and essayist Kenneth Rexroth and frequented by artists and writers--paintings and shelves of antiquarian books line the homey lobby lounge.
+Literary events and live music draw locals to their Library Bar in the evenings.

-high-tech workstations).
-Currently breakfast and dinner are served in the Library Bar, which also hosts an evening wine reception with live jazz, DJs, literary readings, and movie nights on select evenings.
+The Library Bar hosts an evening wine reception with live jazz, DJs, literary readings, and movie nights on select evenings.

 The hotel offers valet parking for $49 a night.
 Most travelers staying in the area won't need wheels and instead prefer to take advantage of the buses and cable cars that stop within a couple blocks.
 The Muni and BART trains stop at Powell Street Station (6-minute walk) and connect travelers to outer neighborhoods like the Mission, Golden Gate Park, and the Oakland/San Francisco airports.
 Walkers will find plenty of exploration within a short meander.

 Enjoy some of the city's best poke and Hawaiian-styled seafood at Liholiho Yacht Club (4-minute walk).
 Line up for huge bowls of ramen paired with tempura at Katana-Ya (4-minute walk).

 Don your 1920's prohibition gear and whisper the password to the bouncers at Bourbon & Branch (7-minute walk) to enjoy hard cocktails in a sophisticated environment.
 The tiny bar area at Benjamin Cooper (4-minute walk) features 1980's inspired cocktails (like the Purple Rain) and great beers on tap.